streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

 ## Pull requests

-One of better ways to get around a codebase new to you is to look at recent accepted proposals to change code (pull requests).
+One of the better ways to get around a codebase new to you is to look at recent accepted proposals to change code (pull requests).

 This is likely useful also here.

-Find some [recent one](https://github.com/streetcomplete/StreetComplete/pulls?q=is%3Apr+is%3Aclosed) adding a quest.
+Find some [recent ones](https://github.com/streetcomplete/StreetComplete/pulls?q=is%3Apr+is%3Aclosed) adding a quest.

 You can look at what was changed to achieve the goal, where relevant code is located.
-How much coding was need to impotent something.
-And what kind of comments are typical, how long one needs to wait for mainteners and so on.
+How much coding was needed to implement something.
+And what kind of comments are typical, how long one needs to wait for maintainers and so on.

 This can be also used to locate relevant code, especially helpful if some change needs to be done in multiple files.

 # Copying

 Copy relevant quest folder.
-Some contain multiple quests, in such case case copy only what you need.
+Some contain multiple quests, in such case copy only what you need.

 Some quests are entirely defined in a single file, some have additional answer class, custom interface or utility classes.